Welcome back to the Jaws universe and the second part of my characterisation study.

 I trust that you haven’t had any shark problems between then and now…I’ve been swimming in the sea between posts and managed to thoroughly creep myself out at the sight of a triangular shaped buoy!

 Although there are many others I could explore, I’ve chosen the one I feel most useful, casting my net wider (no pun intended) to include the characters of Hooper and Quint.
 The question is:

 - How do the protagonists interact (and are seen by each other)?

 I read an Empire article by Ian Freer which interestingly described the characters of Brody, Hooper and Quint as the ‘The Holy Trinity’ or the Father, Son and Holy Spirit respectively.
 This is symbolically represented in the opening credits where the actors are credited together in one shot, forming the shape of a triangle.

-It’s evident from the very beginning then that the three men are inextricably, almost mystically linked despite an uneasy alliance in which contrasting personalities threaten to pull them apart.
+It’s evident then from the very beginning that the three men are almost mystically linked despite an uneasy alliance in which contrasting personalities threaten to pull them apart.

 So let’s take a look at each character combination.

 Despite their differences and occasional bickering, Brody’s relationship with Hooper is one of friendship.
 We know this based on their positive interactions and shared sense of humour.